fagan2888/Expert-System/README.md

 An expert system for propositional calculus.

-The program accept one parameter, which is the input file.
-It will contain a list of rules, then a list of initial facts, then a list of queries.
-For each of these queries, the programmust, given the facts and rules given, tell if the query is true, false, or undetermined.
+The program accepts one parameter, which is the input file.
+It will contain a list of rules, a list of initial facts and a list of queries.
+For each of these queries, the program will tell if the fact is true, false, or undetermined.

 ## Symbols

 The following symbols are defined, in order of decreasing priority:

-- '(' and ')' which are fairly obvious.
+- '(' and ')' work like normal parentheses .
 Example : A + (B | C) => D

-- '!' which means NOT.
+- '!' means NOT.
 Example : !B

-- '+' which means AND.
+- '+' means AND.
 Example : A + B

-- '|' which means OR.
+- '|' means OR.
 Example : A | B

-- 'ˆ' which means XOR.
+- 'ˆ' means XOR.
 Example : A ˆ B

-- '=>' which means "implies".
+- '=>' means "implies".
 Example : A + B => C

-- '<=>' which means "if and only if".
+- '<=>' means "if and only if".
 Example : A + B <=> C

 - '?' stands for the query